 Barely standing taller than this giant's withers, these kids are engaging in a game of confidence.
 As a "pack" approaching hind side, they set the pace of the chase.

-For the most part, interaction between Great Danes and children is usually uneventful, with exception of an occasional accidental knock down, or unfortunate unintended slap by a 24-inch happy tail.
+Customarily, interaction between Great Danes and children is uneventful, with exception of an occasional accidental knock down or unfortunate unintended slap by a 24-inch happy tail.

-As parents, it is your responsibility to assure your children understand that this is still a dog.
-Even with a child friendly dog like a Dane, or other child friendly breed, common sense lessons are important.
-Respecting a dog while it is chewing a favorite bone, eating, sleeping, or just not interested are some of the many aspects of safe interaction between dogs and children.
+As parents, it's our responsibility to reinforce that any dog can be unpredictable in certain situations.
+Even with a child friendly dog like a Dane or other well mannered breed, common sense lessons are important.
+Of course, respecting a dog while it is chewing a favorite bone, eating, sleeping, or just not interested are some of the many common sense aspects of safe interaction between dogs and children.

-A young child growing up with a Great Dane may develop a false sense of security around other strange dogs.
-Since a Great Dane is so large, your child may view a smaller dog as nonthreatening.
-Always teach your children to speak to a human owner first before approaching their dog.
+A young child growing up with a Great Dane may develop a false sense of security around all other dogs.
+Since they've grown accustomed to a giant, children can often view any smaller dog as non threatening.
+Did I ever tell you that the only dog that ever bit me was a Chihuahua?

-Great Danes, as well mannered and reserve as they are, are still dogs.
-While we promote the breed positively, situations like rough play, teasing, harassment or pestering can cause a dog to react in unexpected ways.
-Remember that a sudden aggressive snap, or nip by a dog of a Dane's size can easily inflict injuries to a human, especially a small child.
+Great Danes, as well mannered and reserve as they may be are still dogs.
+While we promote the breed positively, situations like rough play, teasing, harassment or pestering can cause any dog to react in unexpected ways.
+Remember that a sudden aggressive snap, or nip by a dog of a Dane's size can easily inflict injuries to a human that will require a visit to the emergency room, especially if a small child is involved.

-Great Danes as puppies can be a bit unpredictable, sudden outbursts of energy, known as the zoomies by the Dane community, are common.
-This is why your supervision is neccessary while Great Danes and children interact.
+Great Danes as puppies can be a bit unpredictable, sudden outbursts of energy, known as the zoomies by the Dane community are common.
+This is why your supervision is necessary while Great Danes and children interact.
 As your dog matures, about 2 to 3-years of age, a steadfast calm demeanor will develop and unexpected energy bursts become far and few in between.

 As always, early socialization, guidance and obedience are a must, this will assure a evenly temperamental dog that will befriend many, many children.